Penukal Abab Lematang Ilir Regency

 Penukal Abab Lematang Ilir Regency (often abbreviated to PALI Regency) is a regency of South Sumatra Province, Indonesia.
 It takes its name from the three main rivers which flow through that area - the Penukal River, Abab River and Lematang River - while the name Ilir means "downstream" (denoting the downstream part of the Lematang River).
 The town of Talang Ubi is the administrative centre of this regency.
 The regency borders Musi Banyuasin Regency to the north, Banyuasin Regency, and Muara Enim Regency to the east and the south, and by Musi Rawas Regency, and Muara Enim Regency to the west.

 The regency was established on 14 December 2012, comprising five districts which were formerly part of Muara Enim Regency.
-These five districts had a combined area of 1,840.00 km^{2} and a population of 165,474 at the 2010 Census and 194,900 at the 2020 Census; the official estimate as at mid 2024 was 214,795 (comprising 108,942 males and 105,853 females).
+These five districts had a combined area of 1,840.00 km^{2} and a population of 165,474 at the 2010 Census and 194,900 at the 2020 Census; the official estimate as at mid 2025 was 217,497 (comprising 110,336 males and 107,161 females).

 Administrative districts

-Penukal Abab Lematang Ilir Regency is composed of the following five districts (kecamatan), listed below with their areas and populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
-The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 65 rural desa and 6 urban kelurahan), and its postal code.
+Penukal Abab Lematang Ilir Regency is composed of the following five districts (kecamatan), listed below with their areas and populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 65 rural desa and 6 urban kelurahan, the latter all in Talang Ubi District), and their postal codes.